biocatiit/website/content/pages/users_publications.rst

     This research used resources of the Advanced Photon Source, a U.S. Department of Energy (DOE) Office of Science User Facility operated for the DOE Office of Science by Argonne National Laboratory under Contract No. DE-AC02-06CH11357.
-    "This project was supported by grant 9 P41 GM103622 from the National Institute of General Medical Sciences of the National Institutes of Health."
+    This project was supported by grant P30 GM138395 from the National Institute of General Medical Sciences of the National Institutes of Health.

 If you used the Pilatus 3 1M to acquire your data, please add the following:

-    Use of the Pilatus 3 1M detector was provided by grant 1S10OD018090-01 from NIGMS.
+    Use of the Pilatus 3 1M detector was provided by grant 1S10OD018090 from NIGMS.

 This section should be added to the very end of acknowledgment:

     The content is solely the responsibility of the authors and does not necessarily reflect the official views of the National Institute of General Medical Sciences or the National Institutes of Health.

+For work done at BioCAT entirely before 2021 please replace the grant number in the above acknowledgements (P30 GM138395) with P41 GM103622.